The Geography of the Region

 7. Iten - Kabarnet - Iten (110 km good tarmac on C51).
 This involves about 1900m of vertical climb and is probably the most difficult asphalt ride in all of Kenya.
 It starts at about 2300m, plunges 25 km to Chebloch Gorge at 1200m and climbs up to Kabarnet at 2000m.
 For Tour de France aficionados, it is close in profile to the Savoie-Galibier-Alpe d'Huez stage (that is 109 km).
 The section from Biretwo to Tambach is an 11 km climb at 7%; almost an “hors category” climb !!

-FOR INFORMATION ABOUT KENYA'S PROFESSIONAL RIDING TEAM, Go to: "Kenyan Riders"
+FOR INFORMATION ABOUT KENYA'S PROFESSIONAL RIDING TEAM: See "Kenyan Riders"

 Basically, anywhere there is a dirt road a mountain-biker may venture and such roads are the great majority all over Kenya.
 The best places, however, are probably the Cherangany and Tugen Hills and the forest tracks of Elgeyo-Marakwet, Nandi and Mt.
 Elgon.
 You will get information from KWS and Forest Department offices.